This post contains affiliate links. Please see our disclosure policy.

 Remove the frozen pie crust and line with overhanging aluminum foil or parchment paper.
 Fill with pie weights, dried rice or uncooked beans.
 Make sure to fill with weights all the way to the crimped edges to help weigh down the crust.

-Carefully lift the paper or foil filled with weights from the pie and place it back in the oven for 2-3 more minutes of baking.
-Let par-baked crust cool for about 10 minutes.
-Add filling and bake pie according to recipe.
+Carefully lift the paper or foil filled with weights from the pie and place it back in the oven to bake an additional 5-6 more minutes until the center of the pie begins to brown ever so slightly.
+Allow the par-baked crust to cool for about 10 minutes before adding in the filling and baking the pie according to your recipe.

-Carefully lift the paper or foil filled with weights from the pie and place it back in the oven for 10-12 more minutes of baking.
-The crust should be golden brown all over and completely baked.
-Let blind-baked crust cool completely before adding filling.
+Carefully lift the paper or foil filled with weights from the pie.
+Reduce the oven temperature to 375℉ (180℃)and place the pie pan back in the oven for an additional 10-15 minutes.
+The crust should be lightly golden brown all over and completely baked.
+Let the blind-baked crust cool completely before adding your no-bake filling.
+Keep an eye on the crust, too dark brown is over baked.

 Homemade Pie Crust Recipe